 The purchase price included up to \$50 million in contingent consideration that can be earned by sellers if Clearpath achieves revenue targets that it had established prior to the acquisition in two performance periods ending February 29, 2024, and February 28, 2025.
 We developed various risk-based scenarios and a probability outcome model to measure the fair value of the contingent consideration, which is considered a level 3 measurement under the U.S. GAAP fair value hierarchy.
 We determined the fair value to be \$43 million as of the acquisition date and as of December 31, 2023.
-We updated the fair value measures during the second quarter to reflect actual contingent consideration earned during the first performance period and we updated the probability outcome model for the second performance period.
+We updated the fair value measures during the second quarter to reflect actual contingent consideration earned during the first performance period and period.
+In the third quarter of 2024, we updated assessed the probability outcome model for the second performance period. period and determined that there are no changes from the second quarter of 2024.